djizco/react-bulma-companion/README.md

 ## Configure Bulma

 Because React Bulma Companion doesn't include any CSS, you must import and configure Bulma yourself.
 Please follow instructions on the [Bulma Github page](https://github.com/jgthms/bulma).
-The allows you the flexibility to cusomize and import Bulma any way you choose.
+This gives you flexibility and control of your bulma customization.

 ## Installation